 I love Twitter.
-And even though I am a late adopter to the microblogging site, (I only joined in June this year), it’s a great professional learning tool.
+And even though I am a late adopter to the microblogging site, (I only joined in June last year), it’s a great professional learning tool.

 How I use LinkedIn

 - As a professional development tool.
-LinkedIn is a professional networking site, which means that if used properly it can connect members with people who are professionally relevant.
+LinkedIn is a professional networking site, which means that if used properly it can connect members with people who and content that is professionally relevant.

 - To connect with educators around the world.
 It’s easy to live in an education bubble.
 Easy access to a worldwide, growing network of educators is invaluable.
 If you think that as a teacher you don’t need to network, that’s ridiculous.
 How on earth can you take control of your own professional learning if you don’t?
-And then there’s always the possibility or future jobs or career moves.
+Or discover how your skills can be used in other fields and professions?

 - To share interesting content.
-Sometimes I write it, like now, most of the time I share really useful things with the people who I am connected to.
-I have picked up so many things on my newsfeed that are super useful, and that I have been able to share with my community too.
+Sometimes I write it, but most of the time I share really useful things with the people who I am connected to.
+I have picked up so many things on my newsfeed that are really useful not just for me but those I am connected with.

 Connect with Tara on LinkedIn.